ec-jrc/lisflood-code/README.md

 If you already have GDAL installed in your computer, make sure that the GDAL and the python gdal library have the same version.

-You need to install PCRaster and include its python interface in PYTHONPATH environment variable.
+You need to install PCRaster (4.2.x is first version which works with Python3) and include its python interface in PYTHONPATH environment variable.
 For details, please follow instruction on [official docs](http://pcraster.geo.uu.nl/getting-started/pcraster-on-linux/).

 3. Compile the cython module kinematic_wave_parallel_tool